-This is assessment 2 of 4 for FNSTPB411 Complete business activity and instalment activity statements.
+This is assessment two (2) of four (4) for FNSTPB411 Complete business activity and instalment activity statements.

-This is an open-book written assessment - you can use your learning materials as a reference.

-There are five [5] tasks in this assessment, and some tasks have sub-parts.
+This is an open book written assessment.
+You can use your learning materials as a reference.
+This assessment has five (5) tasks; some tasks have sub-parts.

 This assessment uses a simulated business called Ace Finance.
 To complete the assessment tasks, you will need to access information, documents, and templates associated with Ace Finance and one of Ace Finance's clients, Tim Robbins, from Awesome Landscapes.
-The supporting documents you will need to complete the assessment can be downloaded from the learning platform.
+The supporting documents you need to complete the assessment can be downloaded from the learning platform.
 You must complete all tasks and their parts correctly in the spaces provided or attached documents to achieve a satisfactory outcome for this assessment.